bagashe/redis-adequate-rate-limiter-rb/README.md

 Lua script for Redis, packaged as a Ruby gem, that provides **smooth**, **configurable**, **space-efficient** & **blazing fast** rate limiting.
+The script is very lightweight and performs the entire operation atomically.
+So it can be used to rate limit access to any resource at scale.

 ### Installation